zombie/bugmark_docs/README.md

-## Welcome to GitHub Pages
+## Welcome to the BugMark documentation

+This repository is part of the [Trading futures, fixing bugs](https://github.com/MozillaFoundation/mozfest-program-2017/issues/414) demonstration at [Mozfest](https://mozillafestival.org/), October 27-29, 2017.

+We'll use a futures market, based on smart contracts, to develop some documentation.

+Visit the BUGMARK SITE TK to get started.

+### Working with Jekyll

-You can use the [editor on GitHub](https://github.com/mozilla/bugmark-docs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the  [editor on GitHub](https://github.com/mozilla/bugmark-docs/edit/master/README.md) to maintain and preview the content for this site.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Markdown basics

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for